-Deer is also an important medicine animal to the Maya and Yaqui.
-My connection to the Yaqui is through having lived and worked in Tucson, AZ with the Yaqui (Pascua) tribe as Executive Director of Resources for World Health.
-I loved watching the Deer Dances every Spring that traditionally began on the eve of May 1st.
-This day also happens to be Green Man Day and the Festival of Beltane, celebrated in Europe as planting day.
+Deer is also an important medicine to the Maya and Yaqui.
+I was fortunate to work with the Yaqui (Pascua) tribe when I lived in Tucson, AZ, as Executive Director of Resources for World Health.
+I enjoyed watching the Deer Dances every Spring that traditionally began on the eve of May 1st, which also happens to be Green Man Day and the Festival of Beltane, celebrated in Europe as planting day.
 My husband, Chuck, affectionately known as The GreenMan was born on May 1st and why we call our acoustic singer-songwriter duo Thea & The GreenMan.

 Another deep and meaningful Native American connection to the deer tribe is through my mother who was born in Cheyenne, WY.
-Her grandmother, my great grandmother, Minnie Culver came West in a covered wagon with her family when she was a young girl settling in Cheyenne where the Deer Nation is considered a give away nation for the two-leggeds.
-Deer Medicine People are considered to be “spiritual doctors” by the Cheyenne; for the Deer Clan is a clan of medicine peoples.
+Her grandmother, my great grandmother, Minnie Culver, came West in a covered wagon with her family when she was a young girl settling in Cheyenne where the Deer Nation is considered a give away nation for the two-leggeds.
+Deer Medicine People are considered to be “spiritual doctors” by the Cheyenne.
+The Deer Clan is a clan of medicine peoples.

-In Native America when approaching a medicine person to ask for guidance, a humble gifting of some kind is made.
+In Native America when approaching a medicine person to ask for guidance or healing, a gifting of some kind is made with humility.
 If the medicine person accepts the gift then it is understood that they have agreed to work with you.
 An important first step in healing is to accept personal responsibility (ability to respond) for your healing.